-The two-year Horticulture option prepares students for employment in horticulture based on hands-on training in a wide range of topics that can lead directly to employment in horticulture or to a four-year program.
-Topics include science, art and business aspects such as: plant science, propagation, turf, pests, design, marketing, plant materials, etc.
+The two-year Horticulture option prepares students with hands-on training in a wide range of topics that can lead directly to employment in horticulture or to a four-year program.
+Student will have a broad exposure to the science, art & business of horticulture.

-- Describe and demonstrate the elements and principles of design utilized for a landscape site. - Conduct an analysis of the environmental concerns for good plant growth at an interior and/or exterior landscaped site. - Coordinate the process of preparing a plan, specifying materials to be used and the installation of those materials on a landscaped site. - Prescribe the "Best Horticultural Practices" for a wide variety of interior and exterior plant materials used in the ornamental industries. - Demonstrate the materials and methods used for the propagation of a wide variety of ornamental crops. - Discuss the anatomy and physiology of a plant at an industry-needs level. - Identify the biotic and abiotic problems associated with the maintenance of a wide range of interior and exterior plant materials used in the ornamental industries. - Collect a soil sample for analysis of the structure, texture, pH and nutrient content so a determination can be made to add amendments to the soil or to apply a chemical treatment. - Discuss the marketing and sale of the aesthetic and environmentally achieved results of a design.
+- Describe and demonstrate the elements and principles of design utilized for a landscape site. - Conduct an analysis of the environment for good plant growth at an interior and/or exterior landscaped site. - Coordinate the process of preparing a plan, specifying materials to be used and the installation of those materials on a landscaped site. - Prescribe the "Best Horticultural Practices" for a wide variety of interior and exterior plant materials used in the ornamental industries. - Demonstrate the methods used for the propagation of a wide variety of ornamental crops. - Discuss the anatomy and physiology of a plant at an industry-needs level. - Identify the biotic and abiotic problems associated with the maintenance of a wide range of interior and exterior plant materials used in the ornamental industries. - Collect a soil sample for analysis of the structure, texture, pH and nutrient content so a determination can be made to add amendments to the soil or to apply a chemical treatment. - Discuss the marketing and sale of the aesthetic and environmentally achieved results of a design.